-Lately I’ve been thinking about traditional software leaders who are moving towards agile methods.
+Lately, I’ve been thinking about traditional software leaders who are moving towards agile methods.
 Typically they take a class or workshop to gain a cursory understanding of agility.
-Some even take more ‘advanced’ workshops, which are focused towards the leadership shift.
+Some even take more advanced workshops, which are focused on the leadership shift.

-Quite often the terms ‘servant’ and ‘leader’ are merged to describe the direction each of them is taking to evolve their leadership style to support and compliment their agile transformation.
+Quite often the terms ‘servant’ and ‘leader’ are merged to describe the direction each of them is taking to evolve their leadership style to support and complement their agile transformation.

 The Big But